-Giakoumakis thriving at Celtic after AEK 'curse'
+How Celtic's Giakoumakis is thriving after 'curse'

 Giakoumakis, who aims to lead the line for Celtic against Rangers on Sunday, has previous in producing the dramatic in combustible rivalries.

-The forward propelled AEK Athens towards the Greek title four years ago with a decisive injury-time strike away to Olympiakos.
+The forward propelled AEK Athens towards the Greek title four years ago with a decisive injury-time strike at Olympiakos.
 It marked Giakoumakis' first league goal for the Greek giants, but also proved to be his last as the dream move curdled.

 Having since rebooted his fortunes with a remarkable season in the Netherlands, the Greece international has overcome early doubts at Celtic by playing a pivotal role as the club home in on the title.

-BBC Scotland delves into the 27-year-old's back story and examines how the striker who once struggled for goals has become a poacher supreme.
+BBC Scotland delves into the 27-year-old's backstory and examines how the striker who once struggled for goals has become a poacher supreme.

 Derby heroics a rare AEK highlight